Rams vs. 49ers odds, picks, Thursday Night Football predictions with Brock Purdy out

-Rams vs. 49ers predictions, odds, time: 2025 NFL Week 5 Thursday Night Football picks by proven model
+Rams vs. 49ers predictions, odds, time: 2025 NFL Week 5 Thursday Night Football picks by advanced model

 The SportsLine projection model has revealed its Los Angeles vs. San Francisco picks for the 2025 NFL Week 5 'Thursday Night Football' game

 An NFC West clash takes place on 'Thursday Night Football' for the second week in a row with the Los Angeles Rams hosting the San Francisco 49ers to kick off Week 5.
 These teams are both 3-1, tying them atop the division alongside Seattle, which defeated Arizona on TNF in Week 4.
 San Francisco was handed its first loss of the year by the Jacksonville Jaguars on Sunday, falling 26-21 at home.
 Meanwhile, the Rams just handed the Indianapolis Colts their first defeat with a 27-20 victory in Week 4.
-Brock Purdy (toe), Jauan Jennings (ankle, ribs) and Ricky Pearsall (knee) have all been ruled out for San Francisco.
+Brock Purdy (toe), Jauan Jennings (ankle, ribs) and Ricky Pearsall (knee) have all been ruled out for San Francisco, while George Kittle (hamstring) remains on IR.

 Kickoff is at 8:15 p.m.
 ET from SoFi Stadium in Inglewood, Calif.
 The Rams have won each of the last three meetings between the teams.
 The latest 49ers vs. Rams odds have Los Angeles as the 8.5-point favorite.
-The over/under for total points is 45.5.
+The over/under for total points is 43.5, after opening at 47.5.
+L.A. is a -465 favorite on the money line (risk $465 to win $100), with San Fran at +358 (risk $100 to win $358).
 Before making any Rams vs. 49ers picks, be sure to see what the SportsLine projection model has to say.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets if your initial $5 wager wins: